-Since 1928, studies show that September is by far the worst month in the calendar year for performance at minus 0.7%.
-Sentiment turns on a dime, and when markets rally 50%+ into the months of September and October, our risks are greater than our rewards.
+Since 1928, studies show that September is actually by far the worst month in the calendar year for performance at ~-1%.
+Sentiment can turn on a dime, and when markets rally 50%+ into the months of September and October, our risks may be greater than our rewards.

 That said, I plan to spend money on nothing except for food and shelter this September.
-No clothes, no new gizmos, no unnecessary strolls to the mall.
+That means no clothes, no new gizmos, and no unnecessary strolls to the mall.
 September is austerity month, and I’m going to bank all disposable income away!
 Who’s with me?

 Those who are on top of their finances build much greater wealth longer term than those who don’t.
 I’ve used Personal Capital since 2012.
 It’s the best free financial app out there to manage your money.
 Try it for free today.